davidstavin/osticket-prereqs/README.md

 After installation, open HeidiSQL.
 Select `New` and fill out the security info for the MySQL database that was created earlier.
 Then click `Open`
 <img width="1372" height="965" alt="fill heidi database settings-anno" src="https://github.com/user-attachments/assets/f94bbf03-79c8-4088-82f3-98e15b8144c2" />

-In the new menu, right click on the unnamed session.
+In the new menu, right-click on the unnamed session.
 Click `Create New` then `Database`
 <img width="2176" height="1436" alt="create new database-anno" src="https://github.com/user-attachments/assets/86510c86-c9d8-4ca0-a26c-186e05ae344e" />

 In the new dialog, name the database `osTicket`, then click `Okay`.